-Stata/SE, Stata/IC, and Small Stata differ only in the dataset size that each can analyse.
+Stata/SE and Stata/IC differ only in the dataset size that each can analyse.
 Stata/SE and Stata/MP can fit models with more independent variables than Stata/IC (up to 10,998).
 Stata/SE can analyse up to 2 billion observations.

 Stata/IC allows datasets with as many as 2,047 variables and 2 billion observations.
 Stata/IC can have at most 798 right-hand-side variables in a model.

 Stata 15 has something for everyone.
 Below we list the highlights of the release.
 This release is unique because most of the new features can be used by researchers in every discipline.

 There are many video tutorials in using Stata.
 Below you will find the most recent additions that relate to Stata 14, as well as a list of all other resources currently available.